 If you’re looking for more than just a job, you’ve come to the right place.

-Meet Gravy.
-We’re disrupting the world of mobile, location-based marketing and consumer insights, helping major brands and partners know and connect with consumers in the red-hot mobile world.
+This is Gravy.
+We’re disrupting the world of location-based marketing – helping advertisers and brands to reach and connect with mobile consumers in the real world.

 Casual Work Environment –

 Want to make a difference?
 Have a big idea?
 Bring it on!

 See our current openings below.
 If you’d like to be considered for an open role, send your resume to us at email@example.com.

 Gravy Analytics is a 5 year-old technology & data company disrupting the world of consumer insights.
 Gravy Analytics is the only location based intelligence platform that provides predictive analytics and real-time insights on how people engage across all physical locations and events.
 Understanding where people go and how they spend their time translates into intelligence on their lifestyles, life stages, interests and affinities – it is who we are.

 Gravy Analytics is technology.
 We deploy solutions using Hadoop, Spark, and other parallel processing technologies; we use heuristic, pattern matching, probabilistic and machine learning algorithms.
 We use a variety of DBMS types, file types and analytical tools.
 We use Java, node.js and Python when it fits.
 We do everything in the Cloud.
 We select the right technology for the job versus deploying what we already know.
 We work fast and iteratively, testing along the entire way to ensure that we deliver the right solutions to our marketplace.

 Gravy Analytics is data.
 We process billions of location signals a day and match them against our curated database of millions of proximity boundaries and the place and event data associated with them.
 We are the largest event aggregator in the U.S., improving and publishing well over a million events per month after weeding out millions of duplicate events and bad data records.
 Our analytic processes scan millions to billions of data points to generate the intelligent insights we supply to our customers.